crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/simulation.md

 INFO[0000]   - crowdsecurity/ssh-bf
 ```

 `cscli simulation` allows to manage a list of scenarios that have their remediation "simulated" : they won't be effective (but will still be showed by `cscli decisions list`).
-This configuration file is present in `/etc/crowdsec/simulation.yaml`.
+This configuration file is present in `/etc/crowdsec/simulation.yaml` and is handled by the agent.

 You can add and remove scenarios to the simulation list :